rickbassham/indi-dev-tutorials/drivers/02-properties.md

     // now we register the property with the DefaultDevice
     // without this, the property won't show up on the control panel
-    // NOTE: you don't have to call defineSwitch here.
+    // NOTE: you don't have to call defineProperty here.
 You can call it at
     // any time.
 Maybe you don't want it to show until you are connected, or
     // until the user does something else?
 Maybe you want to connect, query your
     // device, then call this.
-It's up to you. defineSwitch(&SayHelloSP);
+It's up to you. defineProperty(&SayHelloSP);

     return true;
 }